Compliance

 • Mitigation: Mitigating risk is the core of what a Compliance team does: help build controls, test that they’re actually working, and measure the ROI of your risk-mitigation measures.

-As cyber insurance payouts have soared, insurers have raised premiums—which increased by 53% globally in the third quarter of 2022.
-Insurers have also increased exclusions.
-In addition, insurers are imposing stricter underwriting requirements, demanding more evidence that an applicant for cyber insurance has strong security measures—and if not, an insurer may charge a higher premium, exclude ransomware and other events and items from the policy, or just turn down the applicant.
+As cyber insurance payouts have soared, insurers have raised premiums — which increased by 53% globally in the third quarter of 2022.
+Cyber insurance policies have become difficult to obtain because insurers have also increased exclusions.
+In addition, insurers are imposing stricter underwriting cyber insurance requirements, demanding more evidence that an applicant for cyber insurance has strong security measures — and if not, an insurer may charge a higher premium, exclude ransomware and other events and items from the policy, or just turn down the applicant.
 And buying coverage against ransomware attacks doesn’t guarantee the insurer will pay up.
-The lack of proper controls can be fatal, as seen in the recent case of Travelers Property Casualty Company of America v.
-International Control Services, Inc. (No. 22-cv-2145).
-There, a policyholder’s multi-factor authentication (MFA) turned out to be incomplete, contrary to its statement on its application—thereby leaving the organization exposed to a known vulnerability which was exploited by a threat actor.
-The result: The policyholder could not collect.
-Finally, if a policyholder who suffers a ransomware attack does manage to collect, they won’t necessarily be compensated for the reputational hit.

 • Perform a detailed cyber risk assessment with the help of an expert, and identify relevant cyber threats.